reeseschultz/ReeseUnityDemos/Assets/Scripts/Nav/README.md

 ### Constants

 There are a bunch of constants in, well, [NavConstants](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/NavConstants.cs).
-You might be interested in changing the following constants, though be aware that they directly affect the internal workings of the navigation code:
+You might be interested in changing the following constants, although be aware that they directly affect the internal workings of the navigation code:

+* `AVOIDANCE_ENABLED_ON_CREATE`: `bool` - Default is `true`.
+Whether [NavAgent](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Agent/NavAgent.cs) avoidance is enabled upon creation of the [NavAvoidanceSystem](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Agent/NavAvoidanceSystem.cs).
+If you don't care about agent avoidance, set this to `false` for performance gains.
+* `AVOIDANCE_CELL_RADIUS`: `float` - Default is `3`.
+The cell radius for [NavAgent](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Agent/NavAgent.cs) avoidance.
 * `JUMP_SECONDS_MAX`: `float` - Default is `5`.
 Upper limit on the *duration* spent jumping before the agent is actually considered falling.
 This limit can be reached when the agent tries to jump too close to the edge of a surface and misses.
 * `OBSTACLE_RAYCAST_DISTANCE_MAX`: `float` - Default is `1000`.
 Upper limit on the [raycast](https://docs.unity3d.com/Packages/com.unity.physics@0.2/manual/collision_queries.html#ray-casts) distance when searching for an obstacle in front of a given NavAgent.
 * `SURFACE_RAYCAST_DISTANCE_MAX`: `float` - Default is `1000`.
 Upper limit on the [raycast](https://docs.unity3d.com/Packages/com.unity.physics@0.2/manual/collision_queries.html#ray-casts) distance when searching for a surface below a given [NavAgent](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Agent/NavAgent.cs).
+* `AGENTS_PER_CELL_MAX`: `int` - Default is `25`.
+Upper limit on the [NavAgents](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Agent/NavAgent.cs) the [NavAvoidanceSystem](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Agent/NavAvoidanceSystem.cs) will attempt to process per cell.
+Keeping this low drastically improves performance.
+If there's `1000` agents in a single cell, do you really want to make them all avoid each other?
+No, because they're already colliding anyway.
 * `BATCH_MAX`: `int` - Default is 50.
 Upper limit when manually batching jobs.
 * `ITERATION_MAX`: `int` - Upper limit on the iterations performed in a [NavMeshQuery](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/Experimental.AI.NavMeshQuery.html) to find a path in the [NavPlanSystem](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Agent/NavPlanSystem.cs).
 * `JUMPABLE_SURFACE_MAX`: `int` - Default is `30`.
 Upper limit on a given jumpable surface buffer.
 Exceeding this will only result in heap memory blocks being allocated.